-When it comes to vegan mac & cheese, vegans have it easy.
-There’s a wide assortment of offerings, including terrific recipes and a number of commercial varieties.
+When it comes to vegan macaroni & cheese, vegans have it easy.
+There’s a wide assortment of packaged brands sold in store.
+Plus there’s no end to the terrific vegan recipes you can try.

 Vegan Macaroni and Cheese Recipes